Lowcountry Lowline

 The Lowcountry Lowline is a planned linear park in Charleston, South Carolina to be located on 1.7 miles of old railroad roadbed.
 It will run from Mt.
 Pleasant Street to Courtland Street.
-The park is being planned by the Friends of the Lowcountry Lowline.
-Since 2021, more than $10.25 million in city and federal funding has gone to the planning of the park.
-Currently, the park is in the community-engagement and strategy phase.

-Due to the presence of arsenic in the soil in some areas of the planned park (because the land was historically being used by arsenic herbicide-using rail lines) the city must go through the lengthy National Environmental Policy Act review process before the park can be completed.
+The park was first proposed in 2015 by a nonprofit group, the Friends of the Lowcountry Lowline (FLL).
+The FLL has already done much of the planning for the park.
+However, in 2022, Charleston city officials were awarded a $7 million grant from the federal grant to be used exclusively for planning purposes.
+As of August 2024, city officials have not used any portion of that grant because if they do, federal planning requirements will add approximately 3 to 5 years to the park's construction timeline.

+According to Logan McVey, the current chief policy officer to Charleston's mayor, William S. Cogswell Jr., the park "has been on the shelf for so long that people aren't sure it's ever going to happen."
+Nonetheless, in 2024, city officials visited Atlanta to meet with representatives of the nonprofit that helped build the Atlanta Beltline to learn how they did so.
+The FLL is currently advocating for phased construction of the park.

 History and development

 History of the line

 Completed in the early-1830s, the line was originally part of the South Carolina Canal and Rail Road Company.
 The railroad operated the first regular trains pulled by steam locomotives in the United States.
-During the American Civil War, the successor company (South Carolina Rail Road) maintained the supply line into the city’s downtown.
+During the American Civil War, the successor company (South Carolina Rail Road) maintained the supply line into the city's downtown.
 Some contextually important railroad and warehouse buildings still exist.